Author: Naimish Gohil

 With so much constant change in the tech industry, schools want to stay on top of the latest releases and school platforms, keeping their classroom running like well-oiled machines.
 So updating school software is likely something you’ll have to navigate sooner or later.

 When looking into new technology, whatever its use case, having a firm plan in place is important.
-From the purchase all the way through to fully embedding the product into your school, every stakeholder and user needs to be fully informed of the steps ahead.
+From the purchase all the way through to installing the product, make sure you know what to look out for and what to do when changing your school software.

 Early in the purchasing process, you should decide how your roll-out is going to look.
 Generally a planning framework should look something like this:

 Discuss a use case

 Look at the problem you’re trying to solve and the software that you are looking to implement in order to tackle it.
 Ask these questions of the scenario, such as:

 - Is the product replacing existing tech, or will it be adding new features?

 - What does the product need to do to improve on the existing software?

 - What can possibly go wrong?
 How do we avoid this?